 The River Landing Phase II redevelopment project was designed to enhance the sustainability of downtown by reclaiming and developing the A.L.
 Cole "brownfield" and surrounding area - literally the front yard of Saskatoon’s downtown and one of the main entries to core neighbourhoods.

 After extensive review and public consultation, the South Downtown Concept Plan was approved by City Council in 2004.
 The Concept Plan is the cornerstone and framework for development for River Landing.

 The redevelopment included the reclamation and conversion of an old City-owned electrical building into a farmers’ market, business centre (incubator), and village square.

-The City has had Lease and Operating Agreements with the Saskatoon Farmers' Market Cooperative Ltd. for the Farmer's Market Building since April 2007.
+The City has had Lease and Operating Agreements with the Saskatoon Farmers' Market Cooperative Ltd. (SFMCL) for the Farmer's Market Building since April 2007.

 As part of lease negotiations, City Administration met with representatives from the SFMCL on several occasions to discuss animation, usage of the space, future vision, and to ask for a business plan from SFMCL outlining their proposed approach to increase animation and activity for the next lease before reporting to Committee.

 The concern with the current arrangement is that other than on market days, the Farmers’ Market Building has not achieved the animation that was expected by this point in time in the previous lease and the original concept plan for the space.